 Notes

 2. The cake can be frozen.
-Wrap in 2 layers of plastic wrap and then aluminum foil it can be kept airtight, it can be kept frozen for up to 3 months.
+Wrap in 2 layers of plastic wrap and then tightly with aluminum foil.
+It can be kept frozen for up to 3 months.

-3. The cake can be kept on the counter top for a day or two then refrigerated under a cake cover.
+3. The cake can be kept in a cake dome or airtight container on the counter top for a day or two, then refrigerated.

 Can u plz give an eggless version too in your cake recepies....i stay in India and i hv a lot of clients who want eggless cakes....incase u can help with this pls